hbsullivan/CSharpCellar/README.md

 * 2:00-2:30 -- Start building out some routes
 * 2:30-3:30 -- Pause on routes, need to plan more.
 Start working on a figma
 * 3:30-4:15 -- Continue working on figma
+* 4:15-4:30 -- EOD: Figma is complete, will begin coding next Friday